Daniel Mindiola: Early life and career

 Daniel José Mindiola was born in 1974 in San Cristóbal, Táchira, Venezuela.
 He learned English by attending a bilingual school until third grade.
 In 1989, he immigrated to the United States, where he completed his high school studies graduating 1992.
 He attended Michigan State University and graduated with a Bachelor of Science in chemistry with honors in 1996.
 As an undergraduate, he conducted research with Kim Renee Dunbar, studying the binding modes of purine bases to anti-tumor drugs containing Re, Rh, and Pt.
 In 2000, he completed his PhD with Christopher C. Cummins at the Massachusetts Institute of Technology studying atom and group transfer reactions and low coordinate group 5 and 6 transition metal complexes.

-He then worked as a NIH and FORD Postdoctoral Research Fellow for the late Gregory L. Hillhouse at the University of Chicago on metal mediated N2O reductions and group 10 complexes with multiple metal-ligand bonds.
+He then worked as a NIH and FORD Postdoctoral Research Fellow for the late Gregory L. Hillhouse at the University of Chicago on metal mediated nitrous oxide reductions and group 10 complexes with multiple metal-ligand bonds.
 He joined the faculty in the department of chemistry at Indiana University in 2002, where he was promoted to associate professor in 2007 and professor in 2011.
 In 2013, he moved to the University of Pennsylvania as the Presidential Chair Professor of Chemistry before being named the Brush Family Professor of Chemistry in 2018.

-He served as an associate editor for Dalton Transactions (2011-2014) and is currently an associate editor for Organometallics (2014–present).
+He served as an associate editor for Dalton Transactions (2011–2014) and is currently an associate editor for Organometallics (2014–present).
 He has been a member of the editorial board for Inorganic Syntheses since 2014.